Paramedic

 The classroom component meets Tuesday and Wednesday from 8am to 5pm at the Public Safety Training Center.
 There may be other days scheduled, including evening and weekends.
 Students study an average of 30-40 hours per week in addition to classroom learning.
 There is no mechanism for leaves of absence.
 There will be occasional online classes.

-Clinical rotations begin concurrently with the classroom component.
+Clinical rotations begin during the summer session.
 Schedules are set according to preceptor work schedules and other demands.
-This will range from an average of 1 – 2 clinical shifts every two weeks in the fall, and 2 – 4 shifts every week in the spring.
+Clinicals continue into the fall semester, concurrent with classroom time.
 Academy students are strongly encouraged to limiting their work schedules during the heavy part of the clinical rotation.
 A consistent theme from graduates is to have your financial plans worked out ahead of time because the added stress of money and work may prevent you from successfully completing the program of study.

 Field internships are full time commitments, and based on preceptor schedules and other demands.
-These occur begin throughout the summer semester and continue through the fall and winter months.
+These occur begin in the spring semester of year 2 and continue through the spring and possibly summer months, based on placement time and shift rotations.
 You are expected to attend your internship according to the preceptor schedule.
 There may be an extension of your internship based upon evaluation of your performance by the preceptor and program staff.

 What if i don't have experience on an ambulance?